 Fluid flows are ubiquitous in nature.
-In most cases, the fluid consist of more than one component (e.g., dilute polymer solution, dust in air, oil-water emulsions) constitute the fluid.
+In most cases, the fluid consist of more than one components (e.g., dilute polymer solution, dust in air, oil-water emulsions).
 We conduct state-of-the-art numerical simulations to gain insight in multiphase fluid flow phenomena.
 The two main direction of research that are currently being pursued are:

 A symmetric, binary fluid mixture, undergoes spontaneous demixing below its critical temperature.
 Domains of the two pure phases keep on merging to form larger and larger domains until there is one interface separating the two pure phases.
 The growth rate of domains is governed by an interplay between the surface tension, the viscous, and the inertial forces.
 We conduct high-resolution simulations to investigate turbulent symmetric binary mixtures in two and three dimensions.